Tipser/slate/source/includes/_tipser-sdk.md

 ```javascript
 const tipser = TipserSDK("59e86b79b8f3f60a94ecd26a", {primaryColor: "#FFFF00"});
 ```
-The example connects Tipser SDK with Tipser shop and sets primary color to yellow.
+The example connects Tipser SDK with Tipser shop and sets the primary color to yellow.

-For configuration options see [configuration](#configuration-options) chapter of our documentation.
+For configuration options see the [configuration](#configuration-options) chapter of our documentation.

 ##Customization of Tipser environment

-By default, Tipser SDK connects to production Tipser environment.
-Yet, if testing environment is preferred (e.g. in order to do **test purchase**), then it can be customized with env parameter in TipserSDK options, which accepts the following values:
+By default, Tipser SDK connects to the production Tipser environment.
+Yet, if the testing environment is preferred (e.g. in order to do **test purchase**), then it can be customized with env parameter in TipserSDK options, which accepts the following values:

 `prod` or production